qqmath/sign-language/README.md

 ## Acknowledgements
 Special thanks to all the contributors and researchers in the field of sign language recognition for their valuable insights and datasets.

----

-This README provides a comprehensive overview of the Sign Language Detector Model project.
-Dive in to explore the fascinating world of sign language recognition using deep learning! 🤟🚀🤖